 Forty Acres and a Mule

 In January 1865, in an effort to address the issues caused by this growing number of refugees, Sherman issued Special Field Order Number 15, a temporary plan granting each freed family 40 acres of land on the islands and coastal region of Georgia.
-The Union Army also donated some of its mules, unneeded for battle purposes, to the former slaves.
+The Union Army also donated some of its mules, unneeded for battle purposes, to the former enslaved people.

 In the early years of Reconstruction, most Black people living in rural areas of the South were left without land and forced to work as laborers on large white-owned farms and plantations in order to earn a living.
-Many clashed with former slave masters bent on reestablishing a gang-labor system similar to the one that prevailed under slavery.
+Many clashed with former owners bent on reestablishing a gang-labor system similar to the one that prevailed under slavery.